gouravkhator/alacritty-auto-config/README.md

 ### package.json Explanation

-* main - Describes the main script file (which will work as a fallback if exports field cannot be processed by the older nodejs)
+* main - Path of the main script file (which will work as a fallback if exports field cannot be processed by the older nodejs)
-* type - Tells npm what module to assume to run a .js file.
-For .mjs or .cjs, nodejs should choose their respesctive type (es module or commonjs).
+* module - Path of the module script file (if exports field could not be processed and the package uses import statements).
 * exports - Tells that this package will export:
-    * `dist/esm/.js` file if this package is imported as import
+    * ESM folder's file if this package is imported as import
-    * `dist/cjs/.js` file if this package is imported as require statements
+    * CJS folder's file if this package is imported as require statements
-    * `minified .js` file elsewhere.
+* types - Tells npm to look for the type declarations at the given file path in types field.
 * bin - Gives cli commands and their respective js file to run when the particular command is invoked.
 * pkg - An npm package which can generate executables out of npm packages.
 Here, we specify:
     * assets to be node_modules files